 Now, I’d like to hear from YOU:

-Are there other effective remedies you can share?
+- Are there other effective GoPro cooling systems that you can share?